storedsafe/vault-storedsafe-client/README.md

 ## Installation instructions

-This script requires Python v2 and some libraries.
+This script requires Python v3 and the request library.

 It has been developed and tested using Python v3.7.7, on macOS Catalina 10.15.5.